Reliable Cellular Automata with Self-Organization: Codes

-Informally, this means that for all $x_{1},x_{2},a$ in the given relation, the state $\eta(x_{1},t)$ is with large probability what we expect by encoding some $\eta^{*}(x_{2}, t')$ via $\fg_{**}$ and taking the $a$-th symbol of the codeword.
-Error-correction is only required for a code $\fg_{**}\preceq\fg_{*}$ since $\fg_{*}$ determines the value of many fields as a matter of initialization only: these fields need not keep their values constant during the computation, and therefore $\fg_{**}$ will assign don't-care symbols to them.
-The code $\fg_{**}$ will thus generally be obtained by a simple modification of $\fg_{*}$. \begin{example} Let
+The term ``trickle-down'' is used since information from a higher level cell is used to determine something in a lower-level cell.
+Informally, this means that for all \( x_{1},x_{2},a \) in the given relation, the state \( \eta(x_{1},t) \) is with large probability what we expect by encoding some \( \eta^{*}(x_{2}, t') \) and taking the \( a \)-th symbol of the code-word.